-17) If your canopy opens too slowly, then leave the nose hanging neatly flaked; don=t roll it at all.
-This leaves it exposed to the airstream and will help the canopy inflate faster.
+12) Leave the nose hanging neatly flaked.
+This leaves it exposed to the air stream and will help the canopy inflate faster.

+Just push the nose gently into the middle, back to the B-line group.
-18) Clear the stabilizers.
-Since all the lines are bunched up in the middle, pull each stabilizer panel out one by one until they form an irregular shape resembling the petals of a flower when viewed from the top.
-Be sure none of the liens are wrapped around a slider stop on a stabilizer.

-in front of you as you have it now, the A lines are the front part of the line group that go through the front slider grommets, the ones that should be closest to you.

-is easy to separate the two line groups: Look down inside the first small S fold of the stabilizer and find the Aextra≅ bunch of fabric.

-Now make the rest of the canopy into S folds like the stabilizers: Put your hand in between the A and B lines on one side (near where they pass their own grommet) and pull them out to the side.
+- 13) Clear the stabilizers.
+Since all lines are bunched up in the middle, pull each stabilizer panel out one by one into a loop until they form an irregular shape resembling the petals of a flower when viewed from the top.
+Be sure none of the lines are wrapped around a slider stop on a stabilizer. - 14) Find the group of A lines on one side of the canopy.
+With the canopy held in front of you as you have it now, the A lines are the front part of the line group that go through the front slider grommets, the ones that should be closest to you. - 15) Since there is a lot of fabric between the A and B line attachment points, it is easy to separate the two line groups: Look down inside the first small S-fold of the stabilizer, find the "extra" bunch of fabric, and pull it out.
+Now make the rest of the canopy into S-folds like the stabilizers: Put your hand in between the A and B lines on one side (near where they pass their own grommet) and pull them out to the side.
 This will give the cells on one side the correct type of flaking.
-Now repeat the process with the other A and B groups, pulling the fold out to the other side.
-(If you rolled the nose a lot in steps 12-15, you may skip this A-B S-fold since most of the fabric is probably rolled up in the nose.)

-21) Now that you=ve pulled you the canopy between A and B line groups, do the same thing between B and C lines.
+Now repeat the process with the other A and B groups, pulling the fold out to the other side. - 16) Now that you've pulled out the canopy between the A and B line groups, do the same thing between the B and C lines.
 Pull the fold of fabric between the two groups out to each side.
-When you look down in between the stabilizer folds after you=ve done your Aflaking,≅ the folds should look neat like this.
+When you look down in between the stabilizer folds after you've done your "flaking" the folds should look neat like this.

-22) Now find the D line group, the group of lines nearest the tail.
-(Not the steering lines, they are attached at the trailing edge.)
+17) Now find the D-line group, the group of lines nearest the tail.
+(Not the steering lines-they are attached at the trailing edge.)
 Pull the left-hand steering lines off to the left (to get them out of the way).
 Follow the stabilizer down to the D lines and pick up all the D lines on the left side.
-If you have a 9-cell canopy, you should have five lines; if you have a 7-cell, then you should have four lines.

 All lines in your hand should go through the same grommet.
-If they don=t you=ve picked up a wrong line.
+If they don't, you've picked up a wrong line.

-23) Now that you are holding only the correct D lines, you may let go of the steering lines.
-Take the whole D-line group on one side and pull it out gently.

-24) Fold the D-line group in with one motion to put a real fold in the fabric between the C and D lines.
+- 18) Now that you are holding only the correct D lines, you may let go of the steering lines.
+Take the whole D-line group on one side and pull it out gently. - 19) Fold the D-line group in with one motion to put a real fold in the fabric between the C and D lines.

 Do the same thing on the other side.